daemontus/luggage/README.md

-# luggage
+# Luggage server

-Configuration notes and docker files for services running on a "luggage" server.
+This repository contains configuration files for running various components of a `luggage` server.
+These are mostly docker images with different functionality, but some of the components are just notes or scripts describing what and how to configure.